Information-theoretic lower bounds for distributed function computation: Single-cutset analysis

 (see \cite[App.~B]{PolWu_SDPI_avgP} for a proof of this formula in the setting of abstract alphabets).
 Consequently, for any such Markov chain,

 This is a stronger result than the ordinary data processing inequality for mutual information, as it quantitatively captures the amount by which the information contracts after passing through a channel.
+We will also need a conditional version of the SDPI: \begin{lemma} For any Markov chain $U,V \rightarrow X \rightarrow Y$ with $\PP_{Y|X} = K$,